-Humana and ESI mail ID cards to their members upon enrollment in the plan, and subsequently when there are changes in the plan that warrant a new card.
-For additional or replacement cards, call Humana or ESI at the number in the front of this booklet.
+Humana mails ID cards to their members upon enrollment in the plan, and subsequently when there are changes in the plan that warrant a new card.
+For additional or replacement cards, call Humana at the number in the front of this booklet.